 When the binging started.

 I remember this vividly.
 I was sitting in a group therapy class with multiple other young women who went to the U of M and we were sharing stories of our highs and lows. *I just have to say that it takes a lot of balls to go to a group therapy session.* I had no idea what kind of disordered eating everyone else had, but at the time I really only knew about anorexia (what I had) and bulimia.
 The first girl to go started sharing a very graphic story about her binging and purging.
 Like 9,000 calories worth of binging on dorm food.
 I was mortified.
-I didn’t even know that existed and I told myself that I would never and could never let myself go like that (remember at the time I was in complete and utter control of ever calorie that went into my body).
+I didn’t even know that existed and I told myself that I would never and could never let myself go like that (remember at the time I was in complete and utter control of every calorie that went into my body).

 That day I told myself that group therapy wasn’t for me.
 Summer was coming and I continued 1-1 therapy and my antidepressant.
 I was actually on an uprise, putting all my energy towards defeating my eating disorder.
 I stopped counting calories, and set myself the goal of “intuitive eating.”